ndelegan/EtchBot/README.md

 Current Progress (08/08):
  - GitHub localization
  - Sending a slack message from bubbles and tether detection
- - Signatone and Siglent Device Drivers
+ - Signatone and Siglent Device Drivers using Python
  - Pre-Etch: Detects the square
  - Can detect unetched area when image is cropped for a single square (about 97% when starting and 7% when done)
  - Runable etching program (For 1 membrane) In-person or remote